anand-bala/signal-temporal-logic/README.md

   robustness of signals against STL/MTL.

-The `signal-temporal-logic` library aims to be different from the above in the following ways
+The `signal-temporal-logic` library aims to be different from the above in the following
+ways:

 - Written for speed and targets Python.
     - While [py-metric-temporal-logic] is written in Python, it doesn't perform computations efficiently and quickly.
-This library has a ~ 10000X performance boost (from cursory microbenchmarks).
 - Support for multiple quantitative semantics.
     - All the above tools have their own way of computing the quantitative semantics for STL/MTL specifications.
     - This tool will try to support common ways of computing the robustness, but will also have support for other quantitative semantics of STL.

 [CMake]: https://cmake.org/